Aungban: Earthquake

+Flood

+Between 9 and 15 September 2024, Aungban experienced significant flooding due to the remnants of Typhoon Yagi.
+As the heavy rain fell over several days, low-lying areas quickly became submerged.
+Railway services, crucial for transporting goods and people across Shan State, were suspended as floodwaters inundated the Thazi–Shwenyaung route, including the vital Aungban station yard.
+Roads became impassable, markets closed, and normal life came to a sudden halt.

+Emergency responses were swift but insufficient.
+Local volunteers mobilized to provide immediate relief, distributing food and helping with evacuations.
+Nationally, over a million people were affected, with over 360 confirmed fatalities and more than 100 still missing by the end of September.
+Agricultural land, particularly in fertile regions like Shan State, suffered severe damage, leading to fears of long-term economic and food security consequences.

+The floods compounded the challenges faced by internally displaced persons (IDPs) in Aungban.
+Over 2,000 IDPs from Lashio and other conflict-affected areas had sought refuge in the town, residing in monasteries and makeshift shelters.
+The flooding exacerbated their already dire conditions, leading to acute shortages of food, shelter, and medical assistance.

 Transportation

 The town is located on the Union Highway, making it directly accessible by highway buses coming from both Upper and Lower Myanmar.
 It plays a major role as a junction town, lying slightly east of Heho by about 14 mi, where roads branch off south to Loikaw, Kayah State, north to the temples of Pindaya at about 25 mi and west to Kalaw at 6 mi.

 Air

 In the 1920s, the single-line railway was extended from Aungban to Shwenyaung, allowing Heho, a small village of Danu people, to grow into a town.
 An airport was later built 4 km northwest of the town.
 The airport served as an airbase both for the Allies and the Japanese during World War II, and was bombed by the Allies during the war.
 Evidence of aircraft bunker revetments and bomb craters, especially noticeable from the air, can still be seen on the southern end of the airfield.
 Myanmar National Airlines and Air KBZ offer direct flights from Yangon to Heho daily, with prices starting at MMK 66,000 and an estimated travel time of 1 hour and 10 minutes.